RamboRogers/rogers-ai-schema/README.md

 ## Overview

 Rogers-AI-Schema is a **production-ready, compliance-first database schema** for AI and RAG (Retrieval-Augmented Generation) workloads.
-Designed to be database-agnostic, it provides comprehensive metadata tracking, data governance, and regulatory compliance out of the box.
+Designed to be database-agnostic, it provides comprehensive metadata tracking, data governance, and regulatory compliance out of the box with design condirations from NIST Guidance and EU Regulations.

 ### Problem Statement